 3. Queen Elizabeth I: The Virgin Queen’s Balance

 Queen Elizabeth I reigned with a blend of grace and grit.
-In a male-dominated era, she chose a solitary path, earning her the moniker “The Virgin Queen.”
+She chose a solitary path in a male-dominated era, earning her the moniker “The Virgin Queen.”
 Her religious settlement was a stroke of genius, calming the turbulent waters of faith.
-She supported explorers and artists alike, fostering a golden age of culture and discovery.
+She supported explorers and artists, fostering a golden age of culture and discovery.
 “I will not make windows into men’s souls,” she proclaimed, advocating for personal belief’s privacy.

 4. Napoleon Bonaparte: The Legal Revolutionary